timescale/pgai/DEVELOPMENT.md

 uv sync
 ```

+Note: We try to somewhat follow the python release schedule for supported versions to allow more users to use our library.
+Therefore we are about a year behind the latest python release.

 Uv syncs the dependencies of all developers working on the project via the uv.lock file.
 If you want to add a new dependency make use of the uv add command:

 ```bash